 6. Folorunso Alakija.
 Nigeria.
 1 billion

-Folorunso’s story is not precisely one of rags to riches.
-Her father was a wealthy Nigerian Chief who had 8 wives.
-And Folorunso was the eighth out of 56 children.
+Folorunso’s story is not one of rags to riches.
+Her father was a wealthy Nigerian Chief.
+He had 8 wives, and Folorunso was the eighth out of 56 children.

-Folorunso the secretary
+Folorunso, the secretary

 Folorunso Alakija, the fashion designer